 Benefits of Membership

-- Port80 meetups and events, where your peers gather to make connections, find collaborators and discuss work
+- Meetups and events, where your peers gather to make connections, find collaborators and discuss work

 - Use of the official AWIA logo demonstrates membership of our professional association